pulumi/docs/content/blog/learn-pulumi-inputs-outputs/index.md

 ## Outputs

-Cloud resources take time to create, for example, creating one or more virtual machines can take several minutes.
+Cloud resources take time to create.
+For example, creating one or more virtual machines can take several minutes.
 After a resource is created, you can access any of its properties, which are called outputs.
 If you've written a web application, you might be familiar with the concept of [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 A Promise is a proxy object for a value that's not known when the Promise is created.
 It lets an asynchronous method return a value like a synchronous method so that the program can execute without having to wait for a value.

 Outputs are similar to Promises but are not the same.
 Outputs resolve to values once they're known, just like Promises.
 Unlike Promises, outputs also represent the dependency on the source of the value, which is how Pulumi creates a dependency graph of resources.